zeevallin/arcane/README.md

 want it to be.
 These methods must return an array containing the same parameters you would otherwise send to strong parameters.

 It can be initiated using a `Struct` which accepts an `object` and a `user`.
-The `refine` method will automatically send `current_user`, if present to the refinery as well as the object you want to apply the parameters on.
+Arcane will automatically send `current_user`, if present to the refinery as well as the object you want to apply the parameters on.

 ```ruby
 # app/refineries/article_refinery.rb